LucioMSP/GitHub-101/README.md

 -->
 # GitHub-101
 Mini curso básico para aprender a usar GitHub.

-This course is also available in other languages, check it out. [translations](/translations)
+Este curso también está disponible en otros idiomas, consúltalo [aquí](/translations) This course is also available in other languages, check it out [here](/translations)

 <!--
   <<< Author notes: Start of the course >>>